kubernetes-sigs/application/README.md

         <td>spec.owners</td>
         <td>[]string</td>
         <td>A list of the operational owners of the application.
 This field is meant to be left empty by the
-        distributors of appliation, and set by the installer to indicate who should be contacted in the event of a planned or unplanned disruption to the Application</td>
+        distributors of application, and set by the installer to indicate who should be contacted in the event of a planned or unplanned disruption to the Application</td>
     </tr>
     <tr>
         <td>spec.keywords</td>
         <td>array string</td>
-        <td>A list of keyworkds that identify the application.</td>
+        <td>A list of keywords that identify the application.</td>
     </tr>
     <tr>
         <td>spec.info</td>